carp-lang/Carp/docs/LanguageGuide.md

   (Right [b]))
 ```

-A Variant can be created with the same syntax as call expression
+A Variant can be created with the same syntax as call expression:
 ```clojure
 (MyEnum.Kind1)
 (Either.Left 10)